-Raising a teen or tween can be trying at times, but there’s little that can feel more soul-crushing than hearing your daughter say she hates you.
+Raising a teen or tween can be trying at times, but there’s little that can feel more soul-crushing than thinking, "my teenage daughter hates me."
 This is the kid you’ve made every kind of sacrifice for, the one you’ve shaped your life around, the one you cherish more than you ever thought it was possible to love another human being.
 And this is what you get in return?

 But why is all of this venom being directed at you, and how on earth is this a good thing, you might ask?
 “People often take out life’s frustrations on the people they feel safest with—the ones they know will stick with them and support them even if they do act out every now and then,” says Dr. Bastiani Archibald.
 “And while friends at this age can be fickle, you’ve always been there for her—despite a disagreement or temper tantrum here and there.
 Whether she realizes it or not, she trusts that you won’t disappear on her if she lets some of this frustration out on you.”
 In other words, when she says she hates you, she’s also saying you’ve made her feel secure enough and have given her a safe space of sorts to release some of the pressure she’s been feeling.

 So, yes.
-Even though it’s really crummy and painful to hear her say such things, you should take it for what it most likely is—normal, and not entirely about you.
+Even though it’s really crummy and painful to hear think your teenage daughter hates you, you should take it for what it most likely is—normal, and not entirely about you.
 Phew.

 That said, her frustration probably is related to about you on some level, so take a minute and think about why that could be.
 “When she was little, you were her whole world,” says Dr. Bastiani Archibald, “but adolescence is a time of big changes, experimentation, and branching out.
 It’s common to feel a little hurt by any distance your child is creating as she makes new friends and explores life’s possibilities, and it’s also common for parents to want to shield their children from making what they see as mistakes.
 Whether you mean it that way or not, this can come across as limiting or controlling to your child, and can lead to feelings of resentment as she tries to spread her wings.”